-This integrated five-quarter sequence examines the fundamental biological processes that are the basis of all life.
+This integrated sequence examines the fundamental biological processes that are the basis of all life.
 Topics include cell and molecular biology, genetics, developmental biology, ecology and evolution, and organismal biology.
+The final two quarters of this sequence must be completed by choosing two of the following three courses: BIOS 20184, BIOS 20185, or BIOS 20195.
 Before registering for BIOS 20191, students must have completed or placed out of General or Honors Chemistry or they must have consent of instructor.

-- 20191.
+20191.
 Cell and Molecular Biology.
 PQ: CHEM 11300 or 12300, or consent of instructor.
 The fundamental molecular processes of cells are examined using evidence from biochemical, physiologic, and microscopic analyses.
 Topics include the logical, spatial, and temporal organization and regulation of metabolism; the formation and function of proteins, RNA, and DNA; generation and function of cellular structures and compartments; regulation of gene expression; the organization and regulation of cell growth and division; and cell-environment and cell-cell interactions.
 Discussion section required.
 L. Mets, B. Glick, C. Schonbaum.
 Autumn.
+L.

-L. - 20192.
+20192.
 Genetics.
 PQ: BIOS 20191.
 The goal of this course is to integrate recent developments in molecular genetics and the human genome project into the structure of classical genetics.
 Topics include Mendelian inheritance, linkage, tetrad analysis, DNA polymorphisms, human genome, chromosome aberrations and their molecular analysis, bacterial and virus genetics, regulatory mechanisms, DNA cloning, mechanisms of mutation and recombination, and transposable elements.
 L. Mets, C. Schonbaum, Staff.
 Winter.
+L.

-L. - 20193.
+20193.
 Developmental Biology.
 PQ: BIOS 20191 and 20192.
 This course covers both the classical experiments that contributed to our understanding of developmental biology and the recent explosion of information about development made possible by a combination of genetic and molecular approaches.
 Examples from both vertebrate and invertebrate systems are used to illustrate underlying principles of animal development.
-V. Prince, C. Schonbaum.
+V. Prince, U. Schmidt-Ott, C. Schonbaum.
 Spring.
-L. - 20194.
-Ecology and Evolution.
-PQ: BIOS 20191 and 20192.
-This course surveys the major principles of ecology and evolutionary biology.
-Topics in evolutionary biology include the evidence for evolution, the history of life, the mechanisms of evolution (e.g., mutation, selection, and genetic drift), adaptation, speciation, the origin of evolutionary novelties, the origin of life, and human evolution.
-Topics in ecology include demography and life histories, competition, predation, and the interspecific interactions that shape the structure of ecological communities.
-R. Hudson, G. Dwyer, C. Andrews.
-Autumn.
-L. - 20195.
+L.

+20195.
 Organismal Physiology.
-PQ: BIOS 20191 and 20192, or consent of instructor.
+PQ: BIOS 20181 and 20182, or 20191 and 20192, or consent of instructor.
 This course is concerned with fundamental physiological functions and their relation to structure.
 In multicellular organisms the responsibilities for preservation of an appropriate cellular milieu, substrate intake and metabolite excretion, circulation of substrates and metabolites, locomotion, and integration of function are achieved by specializations of cells into organs.
 The biological principles of organ development, interaction, regulation, and coordination to mediate survival of the organism are examined using models from simple multicellular organisms to humans.
 P. Schumacker, D. McGehee, E. Larsen.
 Spring.
 L.